 The Spark Bird

-How do people go from identifying a common duck to a much more specific Green-winged Teal?
-The first step is caring to know its name in the first place.
+It might seem challenging to get from “duck” to the more specific Green-winged Teal.
+But the identification process starts with a simple step: caring to know a bird’s name in the first place.
 Often, this happens after a particular encounter with a very special bird — a so-called “spark bird.”

 A spark bird is the catalyst to wanting to discover more.
-Every person’s spark bird is different because people are moved by birds in different ways.
+Every spark bird is personal because people are moved by birds for different reasons.
 Sometimes it’s the flash of color or striking patterns of the feathers.
 Other times it’s a mesmerizing behavior or an unexpectedly close encounter.
-But whatever the reason, a spark bird is the gateway to identifying and learning about other birds.
-Here’s one way to think about that process:
+But whatever the case, a spark bird becomes the gateway to identifying other birds.
+Here’s one way to think about their role in that learning process:

 Interactive: Bird Shapes to Species